 - a.
-Common Assessments Our faculty is working toward producing common assessments in core academic class on all grade levels.
+Common Assessments Our faculty is transitioning toward common assessments in core academic class on all grade levels.
 Our school began the process with quarterly benchmark testing and is striving to create all assessments as common assessments. - b.
 Common Curriculum Guides Our school has used a combination of teacher created and district created curriculum guides in the past.
 We are utilizing the Atlas Rubicon system to insure common curriculum guides in all academic subject areas. - c.
 Focus on Student Learning Greer Middle is in the process of changing the focus of the classroom from what the teacher is teaching to what the student is learning.
 As with any faculty progress is slow in some areas and more rapid in others. - d.
-The challenge of maintaining continuity and consistency of purpose and striving for student success in having three different principals in three years at Greer Middle School.
+Training and planning the transition to a one to one classroom for all faculty members in anticipation of going 1-1 in the fall of 2017.